section-engineering-education/engineering-education/content/articles/nextjs-dnd-file-upload/index.md

 ### File drag and drop
 Next, implement the drag and drop functionality.
 In this tutorial of the 8 [HTML5 drag and drop events](https://developer.mozilla.org/en-US/docs/Web/API/HTML_Drag_and_Drop_API), we will use 4 that is fired when a file is dropped onto the dropzone region.

+The following are the HTML5 drag and drop events:
-The first is the `dragenter` event.
-This event is fired when the user drags a file over the dropzone region.
+1.  `dragenter` event - This event is fired when the user drags a file over the dropzone region.

-The second is the `dragover` event.
-This event is fired when the user drags a file over the dropzone region.
+2. `dragover` event - This event is also fired when the user drags a file over the dropzone region.

-The third is the `drop` event.
-This event is fired when the user drops a file onto the dropzone region.
+3.  `drop` event - This event is fired when the user drops a file onto the dropzone region.

-The fourth is the `dragleave` event.
-This event is fired when the user drags a file over the dropzone region.
+4. `dragleave` event - This event is fired when the user drags a file over the dropzone region.

 Add the following event listeners to the `DropZone.js` component: